Timeline of violent incidents at the United States Capitol: August 19, 2021

 The morning of August 19, 2021, Floyd Ray Roseberry of Grover, North Carolina, drove a pickup truck onto the sidewalk in front of the Thomas Jefferson Building of the Library of Congress.
 Roseberry told United States Capitol Police officers who arrived to investigate the scene that he possessed a bomb, and police saw what appeared to be a detonator in his hand.
 Nearby congressional office buildings and U.S. Supreme Court building were evacuated.
 He ranted against the government and posted a rambling video on Facebook Live, in which he claimed to have gunpowder, ammonium nitrate, and tannerite in his car; demanded to speak to President Joe Biden; called on Biden to resign; said "I'm ready to die for the cause"; called himself "a Patriot"; said that the "revolution starts today"; and expressed grievances with Democrats.
 After hours of negotiations, Roseberry surrendered to police.

 In a video posted to Facebook two days before the episode, Roseberry promoted far-right conspiracy theories that Democrats would be arrested, and former President Donald Trump returned to power.
 A day before the episode, a relative of Roseberry had warned authorities that the man might attempt an act of violence in D.C. or Maryland.

 Roseberry was indicted by a federal grand jury on two charges.
 He has a history of mental illness, including bipolar disorder, but was determined to be competent to stand trial following a competency evaluation.
 The judge agreed with the conclusions of a behavioral psychologist who examined Roseberry and found that he was on medications that could contribute to a manic or psychotic episode.
-In January 2023, Roseberry pleaded guilty to threatening to use explosives; he is awaiting sentencing.
+In January 2023, Roseberry pleaded guilty to threatening to use explosives; he was sentenced to five years of probation in September 2023.